anamendes23/game_engine/README.md

 Integrated ImGui with the game engine event system.

+Implementation of docking and viewports - this will be helpful for adding a level editor.

 ### Input Polling

 It will be useful to have an input manager that will be used by the client when developing games.
 With that in mind, Input.h is added to handle the management of all inputs.